TOURISTS & FIRST TIMERS

 The visitor center information desk has trail details.
 Parking for the Santa Fe hiking trail is available next to the North Gate entrance.
 Learn more.

-The Cadet Falconry Club is a member of the USAFA performing units and participates in the USAFA/CM Community Outreach Program.
-It is available to schools, Scout troops, JROTC, Civil Air Patrol, and other youth group organizations with field trips to the Academy, as well as military organizations.
-Falconers may be available to visit local schools or youth group meetings.
-Teachers and group leaders may contact the Community Outreach Office at 719-333-7475 or email@example.com for details.
+The cadet falconry club is a member of the USAFA performing units and participates in the USAFA/CM community outreach program.
+The falconers are available on base to group visits mainly for Schools, Scout troops, JROTC, Civil Air Patrol or other youth group organizations with field trips to the Academy as well as to active duty military organizations.
+Individual or personal visits are not available.
+When local groups are unable to visit USAFA, the falconers may be available to visit their school or youth meeting.
+Teachers and group leaders may contact the Community Outreach Office at 719-333-7475 or firstname.lastname@example.org for details.

 For all handicapped guests, please note that the Academy does not issue handicapped parking passes.
 Individuals should bring their own state issued handicapped parking pass with them in order to access the handicapped parking lot in the Cadet Area (north of Stillman Field) or the handicapped lots at the stadium.